BioLockJ-Dev-Team/sheepdog_testing_suite/README.md

 Other variables that test might use are:<br>
 `BLJ` - The local copy of the BioLockJ repository
-`BLJ_PROJ` - The local destination for pipelines to be stored in
+`BLJ_PROJ` - The local destination for pipelines to be stored in.
+<br>These are set by running the BioLockJ `install` script.
+You can override the defaults by setting the varibles in your profile _after_ the line that calls the blj_config script.

 ## Using Eclipse